 Locations: Students are responsible for obtaining permission from the appropriate department(s) in areas of campus where they wish to film.
 If questions or issues arise, students are encouraged to seek the assistance of the faculty member(s) who assigned the project.

-- Residence Halls: The Division of Housing and Food Service will make reasonable efforts to assist University of Texas at Austin students with their film project by making residence hall space available for the film project.
+- Residence Halls: University Housing and Dining will make reasonable efforts to assist University of Texas at Austin students with their film project by making residence hall space available for the film project.

 - Tower or Main Building: Filming requests for the Main Building will require a special approval process that begins with Student Activities in the Office of the Dean of Students.
 Please contact Student Activities at 512-471-3065 for more information.